Mohammed-Refat-0/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-this repo contains files about ORM and sql connectors in Python
+this repo contains files about ORM (SQLAlchemy) and sql connectors (MySQLdb) in Python